isomerpages/moe-beaconpri/_beacon-experiential-learning/Student Development Programmes/Student Leadership.md

 <h3>Student Leadership</h3>
 <h4>“Every Beacon Is A Leader”</h4>
 <p>Stemming from the belief that every Beacon is a Leader responsible for
-the well-being of oneself, society, and nation building, the schooling experience at Beacon aims to nurture Beacons with the necessary skills and values, providing them with opportunities to lead successfully.
+the well-being of oneself, society, and nation-building, the schooling experience at Beacon aims to nurture Beacons with the necessary skills and values, providing them with opportunities to lead successfully.
 Our Student Leadership Programme leverages Beacon's SHINE values to provide